 Editor’s note (April 2026): This post was originally published in August 2021 and has been updated to reflect changes to Raising Cane’s Caniac Club, including the removal of the former free Box Combo sign-up offer.

-To entice customers to re-visit the restaurant, Raising Cane’s offers free membership to the Caniac Club (only available in the US).
+To entice return visits, Raising Cane’s offers free Caniac Club membership in the US.
 The Caniac Club is a member benefits program with some freebies and exclusive member deals.

 How to join the Caniac Club